Behavior Driven Development: Beginner's Guide to Collaboration

 Tools | JUnit, pytest, NUnit | Cucumber, SpecFlow, Behave |

-Documentation | Code-focused tests that serve as documentation | Plain language scenarios accessible to non-technical stakeholders |
+Documentation | Code-focused tests | Plain language scenarios accessible to non-technical stakeholders |

 Target Audience | Primarily developers | Both technical and non-technical team members |

-Cycle | Write tests, implement code, refactor | Define behavior, write scenarios, automate tests, validate behavior |
+Workflow Cycle | Write tests, implement code, refactor | Define behavior, write scenarios, automate tests, validate behavior |

 Emphasis | Code correctness | Meeting user expectations and business goals |

-Collaboration | Primarily within development team | High collaboration across all stakeholders |
+Collaboration | Within the development team | Across all stakeholders |

 Conclusion